juniorgasparotto/GraphExpression/README.md

 ```

 * `type`: This parameter determines the type of the root entity.
 * `root`: This parameter determines which is the root entity.
-It is not mandatory, because this class is also used in deserialization and the root entity there is obtained.
+It is not mandatory, because this class is also used in deserialization where the root entity is obtained.

 We have some properties that will help in the creation and customization of the entities:

 * `IReadOnlyList<Entity> Entities`: Property that stores all the entities of the graph and without repeating them.
 * `bool IsTyped`: Property that indicates whether the creation has a defined type.
-* `IReadOnlyDictionary<Type, Type> MapTypes`: Property that contains the maps for interfaces or abstract classes, or even to concrete classes if you need to change a type on the other.
+* `IReadOnlyDictionary<Type, Type> MapTypes`: Property that contains the maps for interfaces or abstract classes, or even to concrete classes if necessary.
 * `IReadOnlyList<string> Errors`: Property that stores the errors.
 * `bool IgnoreErrors`: Property that indicates whether errors are ignored.
 Otherwise an exception will be sent.
 * `List<ITypeDiscovery> TypeDiscovery`: Property that contains a list of discovery classes.
-* `List<IValueLoader> ValueLoader`: Property that contains a list of classes to load values.
+* `List<IValueLoader> ValueLoader`: Property that contains a list of classes to initialize values.
-* `List<IMemberInfoDiscovery> MemberInfoDiscovery`: Property that contains a list of classes for members.
+* `List<IMemberInfoDiscovery> MemberInfoDiscovery`: Property that contains a list of classes to find members.
 * `List<ISetChild> SetChildAction`: Property that contains a list of classes that make the assignments of the daughters in the parent entities.
 * `Entity Root`: Property that indicates the root entity.
 * `Type RootType`: Property that indicates the type of the root entity.